7 free cPanel alternatives to empower your server

 Ajenti is a great control panel for those who already have a few services running on their server.
 Other panels simply wipe out existing configurations, but Ajenti promises to at least attempt to pick up your current configuration without changing it.
 Ajenti also considers itself “caring,” in that all changes are non-destructive and won’t overwrite your files, options, and comments.

 The core project is open source and can be found on GitHub.

 YunoHost bills itself as a “server operating system aiming to make self-hosting accessible to everyone.”
-There are a number of officially-supported “apps” for installing various programs, such as Baikal, Nextcloud, WordPress, Zerobin, and more.
+It’s not meant to be as comprehensive as cPanel or Webmin, as it’s only goal is to install various self-hosted applications for you.
+You won’t find firewall management or reverse proxies here, only a number of officially-supported “apps” for installing various programs, such as Baikal, Nextcloud, WordPress, Zerobin, and more.

-Froxlor bills itself as the “lightweight” alternative to other options like Webmin.
+Froxlor bills itself as the “lightweight” alternative to Webmin.
 From their website: “Developed by experienced server administrators, this open source (GPL) panel simplifies the effort of managing your hosting platform.”
 Features include Let’s Encrypt installation, PHP configuration, MySQL management, and more.

 You can download the .targ.gz file yourself or follow the “Perfect Server” tutorial to set up Debian 8, Apache2, BIND, Dovecot, and ISPConfig 3.

 ISPConfig works Debian, Ubuntu, and CentOS, making it flexible for just about any application.
 The source code is available via the organization’s GitLab repository under an open source BSD license.